gonkaotic/Telemedicine-A-Team/Documentation/User_Manual_Patient/Patient_manual.md

 ### Record a new measurement

 You can start recording a new measurement to send it to the hospital by clicking on the "new measurement" button.
 To do this, you will have had to correctly configure the bitalino.

 You can indicate the temperature, press the record button to start recording your heart rate, oxygen saturation and ecg, it also has a check list to mark your symptoms.
+* *Temperature*: it must be a real number
+* *Record heart rate and oxygen saturation*: once clicked on the record button, the bitalino will start recording for a minute and 10s for accuracy purposes.
+After recording the mean rate and
+%O2 will be displayed.
+While recording the interface will not respond to other events.
+* *Symptoms checklist*: the patient should check all the symptoms that he/she is experiencing.
+If none, then keep them all unchecked.
+* *ECG*: once the record button is pressed the bitalino will start recording the ECG for 5s.
+The graph with the resulting signal will be displayed afterwards.
+It is not mandatory to record the ECG

+**Recording ECG**
+To record the ECG here are some recommendations for the electrode placement.
+![Configuration 1] (/images/ecg1.png)
 ### List all measurements